chip-8/extensions/README.md

 This is also the layout used by the CHIP-8 Classic reproduction computer (see below).

-The DREAM 6800 assembled in Electronics Australia instead turned the layout upside down:
+However, most DREAM computers used off-the-shelf Digitran keypads, with the following layout:

     0 1 2 3
     4 5 6 7
     8 9 A B
     C D E F

-This is also the layout used by David Fry's 40th anniversary DREAM 6800 reproduction computer.
+This became the "standard" layout used by all programs in the _DREAMER_ magazine.
+It's also the layout used by David Fry's 40th anniversary DREAM 6800 reproduction computer.

 ## CHIP-8 for DREAM 6800 with joystick